civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

          screens, so that you cannot close this screen without rejecting or accepting diplomatic proposals.
 Fixed:   The scenario editor cannot opened in PBEM mode per hotkey.
-Added:   HotSeat (tested) and PBEM (untested) human to human diplomacy support.
+Added:   HotSeat and PBEM human to human diplomacy support.
 Added:   The following civilisations: Han, Yamato, Sumer, Kush, and Macedonia
 Fixed:   The map editor genarates now the coast line again if needed.
 Fixed:   Savegame power graphs